 The Government Center does not allow weapons of any sort, including pepper spray and pocket knives.
 All packages are subject to search by x-ray.
 Once you enter and go through security, take the east elevators to the fifth floor.

-The entrance on Robert Orr Dr. (between Government Center South & Government Center North) is fully accessible, however the fifth floor bathroom is not.
-Accessible bathrooms are located on the first floor.
+The entrance on Robert Orr Dr. (between Government Center South & Government Center North) is fully accessible, however the fifth floor is not.
+Accessible restrooms are located on the first floor.